-At the end of the probationary period, the employee will be provided by the supervisor with a written assessment of their performance during the probationary period.
+At the end of the probationary period, the employee will be provided with a written assessment of their performance during the probationary period.
 A probationary period may be curtailed or extended at the discretion of the supervisor.

 Delay, decrease, or suspension of annual merit increase